 Quantitative Techniques & Data Interpretation:

 Throughout all previous editions of CMAT it has been noticed that CMAT follows a pattern wherein it keeps one of the three major sections, viz.
 Quantitative Techniques & Data Interpretation, Logical Reasoning and Language Comprehension on a slightly tougher side.
-In this edition it was the Quant Section which proved to be a little difficult for students.
-This section had questions from almost all the topics of Quantitative Techniques ranging from Algebra to Arithmetic to Geometry and even Trigonometry.
-One or two questions on Stocks and Shares were seen in some slots as well.
-Unlike the previous editions, there were no questions on Data Sufficiency and there was only one question of Data Interpretation (quite calculative) in each paper.
-A well prepared and patient student would be able to attempt somewhere around 17 to 19 questions with 85% accuracy in 50 to 55 minutes.
+Like the last year, in this edition also it was the Quant Section which proved to be a little difficult for students.
+However, the surprising factor this year was complete absence of questions from topics like Time and Work, SICI, Permutation and Combinations, Ratio and Proportion, Heights and Distance, Co-ordinate Geometry and Trigonometry.
+There were no questions on Data Sufficiency either.
+This section had 3 questions of Number system, 2 questions each from Percentage, Profit and Loss, Time Speed and Distance, Quadratic Equations, Linear Equations and Progression, 1 question each from Probability, Averages, Quadrilaterals, Mensuration, Logarithm and Set Theory.
+There were 3 questions of Data Interpretation which were very easy.
+However 1 question of Conic Section (Ellipse) was a complete surprise.
+A well prepared and patient student would be able to attempt somewhere around 17 to 19 questions with 85% accuracy in 55 to 60 minutes.

-This section has pretty much remained same since the inception of CMAT.
-Like all previous editions the Logical Reasoning section of this edition of CMAT had a heavy presence (15 to 17 questions) of questions based on Arrangement and Puzzles.
-Most of these questions were based on conditional reasoning wherein a student is asked to select a team or form a committee on the basis of given information.
+By far, this was the easiest section of this year’s CMAT.
+Like all previous editions the Logical Reasoning section of this edition of CMAT had 13 questions that were based on Arrangement and Puzzles.
+Most of these questions were based on conditional reasoning.
 These questions could easily be answered by eliminating the options.
-Apart from questions based on Arrangements and Puzzles, there were one or two questions based on topics like Statement and Assumptions, Statement and Arguments, Syllogisms, Cause and Effect, Directions Sense, Blood Relations, Series and Coding Decoding.
-A well prepared student would have been able to attempt close to 23 or 24 questions with 90% accuracy in 60 to 65 minutes.
+Apart from questions based on Arrangements and Puzzles, there were 3 questions from Blood Relations, 1 question each from Direction Sense, Statement and Conclusion, Cause and Effect, Syllogisms, Visual Reasoning, Coding-Decoding, Clocks and Calendar, Data Sufficiency and Cubes.
+A well prepared student would have been able to attempt somewhere around 23 to 25 questions with 90% accuracy in 50 to 55 minutes.

 Language Comprehension or Verbal Ability:

-Like the September 2014 CMAT (first test) this edition of CMAT had 15 questions spread across four Reading Comprehensions.
+Like the As always, this section had 15 questions spread across four Reading Comprehensions.
 One of the Reading Comprehension was slightly longer than the rest and it had six questions.
 The remaining three Reading Comprehensions had three questions each.
 The passages were not dense and quite easy to understand.
-Although there were some inference based questions which had tricky options.
-One or two questions of Critical Reasoning were seen in some of the slots.
-Apart from these, almost all papers had two or three questions based on grammar, one question each on Antonyms, Para-jumbles, Fact Inference and Judgment, Statement and Conclusion, Fill in the blanks and Analogy.
-A well prepared student would have been able to attempt close to 20 questions with 80% accuracy in 45 to 50 minutes.
+However, there were some inference based questions which had tricky options.
+There was only one question of Critical Reasoning (Weaken the conclusion type).
+The surprising factor this year was complete absence of questions based on Para-jumbles and Fact, Inference and Judgment.
+Apart from these, there were 6 questions based on Vocabulary (Synonyms, Idioms, Fill in the blanks), 3 questions based on grammar.
+A well prepared student would have been able to attempt somewhere around 18 to 20 questions with 80% accuracy in 45 to 50 minutes.

-Off late CMAT has made it a habit to ask questions such as “Identify the person/logo in the given photograph” in this section.
-This time also there were questions 2 or 3 questions of this type in almost all the slots.
-Apart from these the section had a good mix of questions from current affairs, history, geography, science, business and polity.
-A student who has been following recent news and events and who had prepared basic topics of History, Geography and Science would have been able to attempt 13 to 15 questions with 80% accuracy in 10 to 15 minutes.
+CMAT has made it a habit to ask questions such as “Identify the person/logo in the given photograph” in this section.
+This time also there were 3 questions in which the students had to identify the person and 2 questions in which they had to identify the logo.
+Apart from these the section had a good mix of questions from history, geography, science, business and polity.
+There were absolutely no questions based on current affairs this year.
+A student who had prepared basic topics of History, Geography, Polity, Science and Awards would have been able to attempt 10 to 12 questions with 80% accuracy in 10 to 15 minutes.

-All the papers in this edition of CMAT were quite uniform in terms of quality and difficulty level of the sections.
-Almost all the papers had a moderate to difficult Quant section, easy to moderate but lengthy Logical Reasoning section and an easy to moderate Verbal Section and a slightly unpredictable GK section.
+The paper had a moderate to difficult Quant section, easy Logical Reasoning section and an easy to moderate Verbal Section and a slightly unpredictable GK section.
 As mentioned above CMAT has made it a habit to design a paper where in one of the three major sections i.e. Quant, Logical Reasoning or Verbal turns out to be a little difficult.
 A student who would have allotted time in a smart and efficient way to all the sections would be able to crack this CMAT.
-A score of 240 marks will fetch approximately 98 percentile or more and a score of 185 to 190 will fetch approximately 90 percentile.
+A score of 210 marks will fetch approximately 98 percentile or more and a score of 180 to 185 will fetch approximately 90 percentile.